Stavzu/notes-app-zs/README.md

 # notes-app-zs
-Basic notes app uses json-server.
+Basic notes app uses json-server which was created for BSC company in two days.
 Please use dev branch

 # todo for next week
 More tests, better gui, responsive desing, redux thunk ...